Can You Explain That? Lucid Explanations Help Human-AI Collaborative Image Retrieval: Results

-We collect self-reported helpfulness ratings of explanations while workers are playing the game (Figure \ref{fig:expl_help_ratings}), \giedrius{while the play outcome is not yet known in order to avoid circularity in the ratings}.
+We collect self-reported helpfulness ratings of explanations as workers receive answers and explanations for their questions (Figure \ref{fig:expl_help_ratings}).
 We analyze game performance as a function of these ratings to see if explanations perceived as ``helpful'' do help game performance.
-Since workers didn't know the correct image or the game outcome while rating, their decision was not affected by the (future) play outcome (win/lose) and likely reflected the helpfulness of explanations in narrowing down their image choices.
-The workers were asked to rate the explanations according to the following options: ``Helping a lot'' (\textit{Excellent}), ``Mostly helping'' (\textit{Mostly Good}), ``Somewhat Helpful'' (\textit{Somewhat}), ``Not helping much'' (\textit{Not Much}) and ``Completely Confusing'' (\textit{Misleading}).
-For all plots, the ratings were averaged for a game and were binned into the original choices.
+Since workers didn't know the secret image or the game outcome while rating, their decision was not affected by the (future) play outcome and likely reflected the helpfulness of explanations in narrowing down their image choices.
+The workers were asked to rate the explanations according to the following options: ``Helping a lot'' (refered to as \textit{Excellent} here-on), ``Mostly helping'' (\textit{Mostly Good}), ``Somewhat Helpful'' (\textit{Somewhat}), ``Not helping much'' (\textit{Not Much}) and ``Completely Confusing'' (\textit{Confusing}).
+The histogram of the ratings across all the games is shown in Figure \ref{fig:expl_help_ratings} and the explanations are mostly perceived as helpful.

 We see that overall (Figure \ref{fig:expl_help_gamewinrate}a), explanations perceived as \textit{Excellent} significantly increase game performance.
-When explanations are less helpful, performance is similar to playing without explanations supporting the notion that workers seem to ignore the explanations, or somewhat degraded as the workers were confused by them.
+When explanations are rated less helpful, performance is similar to playing without explanations supporting the notion that workers seem to ignore the explanations, or somewhat degraded as the workers were confused by them.
+Notably, we calculate the average difficulty levels of the candidate image sets for each game round and observe no confound of image sets being more easy when explanations were rated more helpful (Figure \ref{fig:diffculty_level}).